syl3n7/Ultimate-Car-Racing/SERVER-README.md

 - Inactivity timeout: Sessions with no activity for > 60 seconds are disconnected
 - Sessions track player name, current room, and last activity time

+### 7.2 Player Information Structure
+The server maintains player information using the `PlayerInfo` record with the following properties:
+- `Id`: Unique player identifier (matches session ID)
+- `Name`: Display name of the player
+- `UdpEndpoint`: The IP:Port combination for UDP communication
+- `Position`: Player's 3D position in the game world as a Vector3
+- `Rotation`: Player's orientation in the game world as a Quaternion

+This structure is used to track player state and share it with other players in the same room.

-### 7.2 Position Updates
+### 7.3 Position and Rotation Updates
-- Player position and rotation are tracked via the PlayerInfo record
+Position updates use the following data flow:
+1. Client sends a position update via UDP
+2. Server associates the update with a player session
+3. Server updates the player's information in their current room
+4. Server broadcasts the update to all other players in the same room
+5. Clients receive updates for all other players and update their local game state

-- Position is represented as Vector3 (x, y, z)
-- Rotation is represented as Quaternion (x, y, z, w)
+The position is represented as a 3D vector (x, y, z) and rotation as a quaternion (x, y, z, w).

-### 7.3 Message Relay
+### 7.4 Message Relay
 - Players can relay messages to other players using their session ID
 - Messages are delivered to the target player via TCP
 - The receiving player gets a `RELAYED_MESSAGE` command with the sender's ID, name, and message
+- This can be used for in-game chat, custom events, or game-specific commands

 ## 8. Host Transfer Mechanism
 When a host player leaves a room: